Daily Press (Virginia)

-The Daily Press Inc. is a daily morning newspaper published in Newport News, Virginia, which covers the lower and middle Peninsula of Tidewater Virginia.
+The Daily Press is a daily morning newspaper published in Newport News, Virginia, which covers the lower and middle Peninsula of Tidewater Virginia.
 It was established in 1896 and bought by Tribune Company in 1986.
 Current owner Tribune Publishing spun off from the company in 2014.
-In 2016, The Daily Press has a daily average readership of approximately 101,100.
+In 2016, the Daily Press has a daily average readership of approximately 101,100.
 It had a Sunday average readership of approximately 169,200.
 Using a frequently used industry-standard readership of 2.2 readers per copy, the October 2022 readership is estimated to be 38,000.
-It is the sister newspaper to Norfolk's The Virginian-Pilot, which was its southern market rival until Tribune's purchase of that paper in 2018; the papers have both been based out of the Daily Press building since May 2020.
+It is the sister newspaper to Norfolk's The Virginian-Pilot, which was its southern market rival until Tribune's purchase of that paper in 2018; the papers have both been based at the Daily Press building since May 2020.

 The Daily Press is distributed to the following cities and counties: Gloucester, Hampton, Isle of Wight, James City, Newport News, Poquoson, Smithfield, Williamsburg, and York.
-Through its website at dailypress.com, The Daily Press also covers stories on the "Southside", which includes Chesapeake, Norfolk, Portsmouth, Suffolk, and Virginia Beach.
+Through its website at dailypress.com, the Daily Press also covers stories on the "Southside", which includes Chesapeake, Norfolk, Portsmouth, Suffolk, and Virginia Beach.
 Monthly, dailypress.com currently receives nearly 7 million page views.

 The Daily Press also owns and publishes The Virginia Gazette, a morning newspaper in Williamsburg, Virginia, which publishes on Wednesdays and Saturdays.
 It covers Williamsburg, James City County, and York County, and has an average readership of 29,324.
 Annually, vagazette.com currently receives over 5 million page views.

-Additionally, The Daily Press also owns and publishes The Tidewater Review, a morning newspaper in West Point, Virginia, which publishes on Wednesdays.
+Additionally, the Daily Press also owns and publishes The Tidewater Review, a morning newspaper in West Point, Virginia, which publishes on Wednesdays.
 It covers King and Queen County, New Kent County, and King William County; and has a Wednesday readership of 3,100.
-Monthly, tidewaterreview.com currently receives over 57,300 page views.

-Beyond print and web, The Daily Press and its sister products also engage people on social media.

-The Daily Press employs approximately 180 people.
-Included in that number are reporters, editors, graphic designers, photojournalists, advertising sales reps, press operators, crews that package and deliver the paper, and employees that maintain electronic systems.
-The Daily Press has an online publishing team, a marketing department, a finance department, and a human resources team.